1 Part Class

 Pet Loss

-Pet loss is one of the most common—and most often minimized—forms of grief.
-This 1.5-hour class session explores why the death of a companion animal can feel as devastating as any other major loss, drawing on the history of human–animal bonds, the roles pets occupy in our families, and the cultural forces that shape whether this grief is validated or dismissed.
+Pet loss is one of the most common—and most frequently minimized—forms of grief.
+This 1.5-hour class explores why the death of a companion animal can be as profound and painful as other significant losses.
+Drawing on the history of human–animal bonds, we will consider the many roles pets occupy in our lives and families, as well as the cultural forces that influence whether pet-loss grief is validated or dismissed.

-We close with practical, research‑informed approaches for coping with pet loss and for supporting others as they navigate this uniquely tender form of grief.
+We will close with practical, research-informed approaches for coping with pet loss and supporting others as they navigate this uniquely tender form of grief.

 Taught By Rah Adams